oscarlai1998/tp/docs/UserGuide.md

 **Example of Usage(s) and Expected Outcome(s):**

-The following section outlines some of the usages of the `list` command and its expected output(s).
+The following section outlines some usages of the `list` command and its expected output(s).

 `list all`